Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 `Icinga <https://www.icinga.org/>`__ and `Nagios <http://www.nagios.org/>`__
 are computer system monitoring tools.
 Icinga is a fork of Nagios and is said to be backward compatible to Nagios.
-So we referring in the following examples to the Nagios API to be also compatible with Icinga.
+In the following examples we are reffering to the Nagios API to be also compatible with Icinga.

-These monitoring tools use so called plugins, instantiated as services to monitor processor load, memory utilization, software processes or physical values like temperature.
+These monitoring tools use plugins, instantiated as services to monitor processor load, memory utilization, software processes or physical values like temperature.